jordlim/ecs171project/README.md

 ### Transformations and Normalization:
 1. We normalized the data using sklearn.preprocessing.MinMaxScaler(), making attribute values fall between 0 and 1.
 2. We used TensorFlow’s ‘to_categorical’ function to convert the room occupancy status (room_occupancy) into one-hot encoded form for multi-class analysis.
-3. We used PCA to reduce its dimensionality to 3 principal components.
+3. We used Principal Component Analysis (PCA) to reduce our dataset's dimensionality to 3 principal components.
 ```
 pca = PCA(n_components = 3)
 reduced_x_train = pca.fit_transform(x_train_scaled)